China trying to manage exposure of corruption online

 Police said the victim committed suicide, but were alarmed when hundreds protested against her death, demanding an inquiry.

-Also this month, four people in Xinjiang province in China's northwest were given five days' detention for spreading rumours about a murder that police say never happened.
+Also this month, four people in Xinjiang province in China's northwest were given five days' detention for spreading rumors about a murder that police say never happened.

 The latest bureaucrat to fall from grace thanks to the Internet was Liu Tienan, sacked last week as deputy chief of the National Development and Reform Commission.